Peter Steudtner

 Among the others arrested and facing charges of membership of terrorist organizations were Idil Eser (the head of Amnesty International Turkey), Ilknur Üstün (of the Women's Coalition), lawyer Günal Kursun and Veli Acu (both of the Human Rights Agenda Association), Özlem Dalkıran (of the Citizens' Assembly).

 Prime Minister of the United Kingdom Theresa May raised the question of arrests at a meeting with the Turkish president, Recep Tayyip Erdoğan at the G20 meeting in Hamburg.
 British Foreign Office minister Alan Duncan expressed his concern about the arrests.
 He said that the Turkish authorities are urged to "uphold international standards with regard to the rule of law, including the presumption of innocence."

-Steudtner and Ali Gharavi have both been released on the 3 November 2017, while other human rights activists were sentence on terror related charges in the same trial.
+Steudtner and Ali Gharavi were both released on the 3 November 2017, while other human rights activists were sentenced on terror related charges ar the same trial.